VincePuc99/ArloUSB-AnyRPi/README.md

 - `cleanup_clips.sh`: Script to clean up old clips from the storage.
 - `enable_mass_storage.sh`: Script to enable USB mass storage.
 - `sync_clips.sh`: Script to synchronize clips from the USB storage to a shared directory.
+- `telegram-sync.sh`: (Optional can be deleted) File service to synchronize clips from the USB storage to a Telegram Bot.

 ## Usage